 As an employee, you can sue your employer based on but not limited to, these circumstances.

 If your boss has made any sexual advances towards you by physical touch or verbal suggestion, you can sue them in court.
 The work environment is expected to be a safe place for people of all sexuality.
-Any violation by your employer must be reported to a higher authority, and action must be taken.
+Any violation by your employer must be reported to a higher authority, or you can also seek guidance from the best sexual assault victim lawyer NYC for advice on how to proceed, and action must be taken.

 Everyone must be presented with equal opportunity for employment regardless of their age, sexuality, race, gender, or ethnicity.
 If there is evidence that you have been discriminated against on any of these grounds, you should act legally.